wazuh/wazuh-qa/tests/legacy/test_sca/README.md

 ```

 And the test policies have to copied to __INSTALL_DIR/ruleset/sca__.
-Then restart the agent to force the policy evaluation.
+Then, restart the agent to force the policy evaluation.

 ## Results
 ----------